-Key Milestones in Our Development
+Key Development Milestones

-We offer our wireless broadband solutions in four categories:
+We offer our wireless broadband solutions in five categories:

 Our PTP backhaul portfolio is comprised of products operating in unlicensed spectrum below 6 GHz, and those operating in licensed spectrum between 6 and 38 GHz.
 The mainstay of our backhaul offering is the PTP 650/670 for commercial applications and PTP 700 for national security and defense applications, each of which operate in unlicensed spectrum.
 In addition, our PTP 820 series offers carriergrade microwave backhaul in licensed spectrum, and our recently introduced PTP 550 offers price-performance leadership in spectral efficiency in unlicensed spectrum.